-With globalisation making the world small, businesses have crossed the geographical boundaries.
-Nowadays, businesses are not localised in nature.
+With globalization making the world small, businesses have crossed the geographical boundaries.
+Nowadays, businesses are not localized in nature.
 Manufacturers are selling their goods in other countries and exploring new markets for their products.
 That is why the transportation of goods from one place to another has become a common practice for almost all businesses.
 This is why cargo insurance becomes of utmost importance to most businesses.

 Though transportation of goods helps businesses expand their market, the risks associated with such transportation cannot be ignored.
 If the goods are damaged in transit, the business incurs a heavy loss.
 To cover such losses suffered by businesses, marine insurance policies are available.
 These policies cover the damages suffered when goods are transported from one place to another.